-Energy market net revenue was calculated for a CT plant dispatched by PJM operations.
-For this economic dispatch scenario, it was assumed that the CT plant had a minimum run time of four hours.
+Energy market net revenue was calculated for a CT plant dispatched economically by PJM operations.
+It was assumed that the CT plant had a minimum run time of four hours.
 The unit was first committed day ahead in profitable blocks of at least four hours, including start up costs.
 If the unit was not already committed day ahead, it was then run in real time in stand-alone profitable blocks of at least four hours, or any hours bordering the profitable day ahead or real time block.